Scalp Psoriasis (cont.)

-The fact that this is a hair-bearing area in most people produces challenges in diagnosis as well as treatment.
+The fact that the scalp is a hair-bearing area in most people produces challenges in diagnosis as well as treatment.
 If scaling plaques are present on portions of the body in a distribution characteristic of psoriasis, then the diagnosis of the scalp disease is much easier to make.

 What are topical treatments and home remedies for scalp psoriasis?

 The most important consideration in treating scalp psoriasis is getting an effective medication into the skin.
-Both the hair and any scale covering the disease is an impediment to treatment.
+Both the hair and any scale covering the disease act as an impediment to treatment.
 Removal of the scale in a nontraumatic fashion is very important.
-This can be accomplished by washing the hair with a shampoo frequently.
+This can be accomplished by shampooing frequently.
 Using tar, selenium, or salicylic acid-containing shampoos can be helpful.
 This may have to be done at least twice a day initially if the scale is sufficiently thick.
-Gently rubbing the scale with the fingertips and not the nails is important.
+Gently rubbing off the scale with the fingertips and not the nails is important.